Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: OBSERVATIONS AND DATA

 The ARO 46m dish, although not primarily an astronomical facility at present, is equipped with a 400-800 MHz feed designed and mass produced for the Canadian Hydrogen Intensity Mapping Experiment (CHIME).
 The entire band is digitized utilizing the bandpass sampling technique and recorded as baseband voltages with 1024 channels, implemented using a polyphase filter bank \citep{Recnik2015}.

-We chose to observe on two different days, at LSTs separated by 6 hours, to realize a pair of orthogonal baselines.
-The sufficiently high declination of the target pulsar makes this possible.
-While a pair of orthogonal baselines may be sufficient to map the full 2D scattered image, it is also sufficient that the scattering geometry is similar on both of the days.
+We chose to observe on two different days, at LSTs separated by 6 hours, to realize a pair of orthogonal baselines aided by the high declination of the pulsar.
+It is sufficient that the scattering geometry is similar on both of the days.
 The exigent scheduling constraints at the GMRT meant that the closest such pair of observing sessions would be spaced $\sim150$ hours apart.

 In the first observing session on 2017-August-06 (MJD57971), B1508+55 was observed approximately for 45 minutes with the GMRT (of the one hour allocated on the day) and ARO simultaneously when the source was at an hour angle of -5h at the GMRT.
-Although the pulsar is circumpolar at ARO, it is at the edge of the elevation limit of the dish when the source is closest to the horizon.
+The pulsar is circumpolar at ARO.

 Observations of the second session on 2017-August-12 (MJD57977) commenced at a local sidereal time (LST) 6 hours later than on the first day and continued for 3 hours at both telescopes.
 Unfortunately the ARO 46m drive system malfunctioned and mistracked the source co-ordinates, rendering the data entirely unusable.
 However, at the GMRT, observations were carried out for the full 3 hours allocated, resulting in a total of 3 $\sim40$-minute scans.
 Only the first $\sim40$-minute scan is shown in Figure~\ref{fig:GMRT-dynamic-spectra}.
 The details of the observations are summarized in Table~\ref{tab:observations}.